 Freelance Taxes A Different Ballgame

-When you’re an employee, you hear about tax rates and you see the difference between the gross and net figures on your paycheck but there’s someone doing the number-crunching and the paying for you, so you’re not really focused on the details.
+When you’re an employee, you hear about tax rates and see a difference between the gross and net figures on your paycheck.
+But someone else does the number-crunching and makes your tax payments.

 Self-employment tax = Social security tax + Medicare tax

 Social Security and Medicare are things that an employer pre-pays before you touch your check.
 When you are your employer, you have to pay them yourself.

 And you have to pay self-employment tax regardless of your age, which means you pay it even if you’re currently collecting Social Security.